bijoutrouvaille/tyrex/readme.md

 A non-deterministic typical expressions parser for Haskell language.
 A typical expression is a type-safe regular expression.

-Other proposed names include: typex (typical expressions), texen (typical expressions engine).
+Other proposed names include: typex (typical expressions) and texen (typical expressions engine).

 ## Usage